surifirstpin/biplus_documentation/version.4/Acubi website.md

 #### Easy, Affordable, Secure

-It ensure Application building, Customization, Maintenance and Cost-efficiency by attaining customer satisfaction at the same time provides a secure collaboration in between teams.
+It ensure Application building, Customization, Maintenance and Cost-efficiency by attaining customer satisfaction at the same time provides a secure collaboration between teams.

 #### Experience Rapid Insights